postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

     * All collections included in the data dump will be imported into your currently selected workspace.
 * When your new team is ready for team members to join, the admin on the new team can send invitations to all other team members.
 The invite link will prompt them to leave their current team to join the new team.
 * At this point, you can [re-share and organize collections into team workspaces](/docs/collaborating-in-postman/sharing/#moving-postman-entities-to-collaborative-workspaces) as you see fit.
-* Once the last team member and data from your previous team have migrated to your new one, the previous team will disable and you can begin [collaborating](https://www.youtube.com/watch?v=0hPUzjM-Cc8).
+* Once the last team member and data from your previous team have migrated to your new one, the previous team will deactivate and you can begin [collaborating](https://www.youtube.com/watch?v=0hPUzjM-Cc8).

 ### Performing distributed migration

 * Your team members should export their collections and environments prior to moving to your new team.
 You can use this as an opportunity to clean up and reorganize your workspaces.
 * Team members can join your new team and re-import collections and environments into their respective team workspaces, creating new workspaces where necessary.
     * By default, the person who imports a collection or environment is automatically assigned the Editor role (see more about [roles](/docs/collaborating-in-postman/roles-and-permissions/)).
 Everyone else on the team will be assigned as a Viewer.
-* Once the last team member and data from your previous team have migrated to your new one, the previous team will automatically disable and you can begin [collaborating](https://www.youtube.com/watch?v=0hPUzjM-Cc8).
+* Once the last team member and data from your previous team have migrated to your new one, the previous team will automatically deactivate and you can begin [collaborating](https://www.youtube.com/watch?v=0hPUzjM-Cc8).
     * If you change your previous team email to a non-company domain email (for example, Gmail or Yahoo), your previous team will continue indefinitely.
 You can keep a personal account with your current data and use a work email for a work account.
 Keeping both accounts in use can help when you migrate data.
     * Please keep in mind items that will need to be recreated (monitors, mocks, etc).